tmpg/secws/lab000/lab000_accessing.md

 # Lab 0: Accessing Labs Environment

 In this chapter, we will create connections to the labs environment and make sure we are ready for the hands-on.
-Test Bob - 9/18

 Your environment is hosted on Oracle Cloud Infrastructure with the following compute instances (virtual machines):